ossu/computer-science/README.md

 ## Advanced CS

-Unfortunately, advanced topics in computer science generally have less coverage in online courses.
-(This is because seldom few make it past beginner-level courses, there is low demand.)
-Therefore, some of these courses may not be available regularly.

-After completing every **single course** in Core CS, students should choose a subset of courses from Advanced CS based on interest.
+After completing **every single course** in Core CS, students should choose a subset of courses from Advanced CS based on interest.
+Not every course from a subcategory needs to be taken.
+But students should take *every* course that is relevant to the field they intend to go into.

 The Advanced CS study should then end with one of the Specializations under [Advanced applications](#advanced-applications).
 A Specialization's Capstone, if taken, may act as the [Final project](#final-project), if permitted by the Honor Code of the course.
 If not, or if a student chooses not to take the Capstone, then a separate Final project will need to be done to complete this curriculum.